chungvuiloong/jeresulovuo/README.md

 Fun fact about me - I can say "I love coffee" in 6 different languages!

-Check out my portfolio at https://jirimicvl.github.io to see some of the projects I've worked on.

 ## Learned Technologies:

 #### Front-end